In our research of over 5,000 people, we found that the #1 barrier to making more money was, by a huge margin, finding the right idea.

 My other hesitation is with ideas.
 I have over 10 ideas that recirculate through my head on a weekly basis (i’m an Aries, it’s normal.)
 Some I have put into practice and then let slide, while others never got finish or started.
 How does a person like me stick to one idea?
 Or is there a way to use all my ideas in one business?

-First of all, are you seriously telling me your horoscope when it comes to building a process for earning more money?
+First of all, are you seriously telling me your horoscope when it comes to building a process for making more money?

 Then, even if we get past this initial paralysis, we can end up spending so much time building up an idea — naming the idea, designing business cards for the idea, putting up a website and figuring out exactly how to describe it to our friends — that when we forget the most critical part: seeing if there’s actually a paying market for that offering.
 After all that work, it’s easy to give up, exhausted and frustrated.
 I’m getting frustrated right now writing this and I’m contemplating violence.